PRBench: A Standardized Probabilistic Robustness Benchmark: Introduction

 Our analysis shows that, in most cases, AT surprisingly outperforms PR-targeted training in improving both AR and PR, with little or no extra cost.
 This suggests that PR \textit{does} generally come ``for free'' when applying AT for AR; \textit{not vice versa}.
 That said, PR-targeted methods offer advantages in, e.g., better generalisability and clean accuracy.
 The very recent ``hybrid'' training method combines the advantages of both, but at the price of training efficiency.
-Key contributions of this paper include: \begin{itemize}[leftmargin=*] \item \textbf{Benchmarking:} After formalizing a general formulation of the PR-targeted training methods, we develop the first benchmark dedicated for PR, evaluating a broad set of training methods with metrics of AR, PR, accuracy, generalisability, and efficiency. \item \textbf{Analysis:} Analysis is provided based on both empirical and theoretical studies, highlighting the strengths, limitations, and trade-offs among training methods in the context of improving PR. \item \textbf{Open-source repository and Leaderboard:} All experimental details are included in the supplementary materials.
-A public repository will be released after the review process.
-A public leaderboard is also released at \url{https://tmpspace.github.io/PRBenchLeaderboard/}. \end{itemize}
+Key contributions of this paper include: \begin{itemize}[leftmargin=*] \item \textbf{Benchmarking:} After formalizing a general formulation of the PR-targeted training methods, we develop the first benchmark dedicated for PR, evaluating a broad set of training methods with metrics of AR, PR, accuracy, generalisability, and efficiency. \item \textbf{Analysis:} Analysis is provided based on both empirical and theoretical studies, highlighting the strengths, limitations, and trade-offs among training methods in the context of improving PR. \item \textbf{Open-source repository and leaderboard:} All experimental details are at \url{https://github.com/wellzline/PRBenchmark}.
+A public leaderboard is available at \url{https://wellzline.github.io/PRBenchLeaderboard/}. \end{itemize}